kodama78/git-workflow/README.md

 ### How do we get our files to Github?

-The quick answer is by doing these steps within your command line tool
+The quick answer is by doing these steps in the command line

-1. `git add .` - Add all files
+1. `git add .` - Add all files for staging
-2. `git commit -m "message describing what i'm commiting"` - Commit the files that were added (staged)
+2. `git commit -m "Text describing what i'm commiting"` - Commit the files that were added (staged)
 3. `git push origin master` - Push these files to a remote location (origin master)

 *If you get an error like this `fatal: Not a git repository (or any of the parent directories): .git` you are probably not in the directory of the git repo.
 Make sure you changed directories outlined in the last bullet of* **Step 3 - Cloning the repo**